zsaralin/face-matching-comparison/readme.md

 # Face Matching Comparison
-This project is a full-stack web application designed to compare the performance of different face recognition libraries—**DeepFace**, **InsightFace**, and **FaceAPI.js**—specifically in the context of real-time face matching with webcam input.
+This project is a full-stack web application designed to compare the performance of different face recognition libraries (**DeepFace**, **InsightFace**, and **FaceAPI.js**) specifically in the context of real-time face matching with webcam input.

 ## Overview